2021-22

 Thurs.
 Nov.
 11 - Veterans Day - Daily Line Up.
 Assignment: Prepare for a test over 2.4-2.7 next class meeting.

 Wed.
 Nov.
-3 - Deep analysis of Wood County voting procedure and results from the Nov.
+3 - Deep analysis of Wood County voting procedure (Wood County Board of Elections) and results from the Nov.
 2, 2021 election.
 Topics included millage rates, renewal vs. replacement levies, incumbents, voting districts, precincts, wards, property tax rates, and majority, minority, plurality, partisan vs. nonpartisan elections.
 Assignment: Complete "Think As A Political Scientist" on p.
 163. Answer the four questions on a Google Document and share your work with Mr. Cox only via the Daily Work Table.

 Fri.
 Oct.
 29 - Vocabulary Quiz 2.4-2.5 .
 Reading in 2.4.
 Check Up questions in 2.4.
 Reading in 2.5.
 Check Up questions 2.5.
 Assignment: Read carefully Federalist 70.
 Read carefully 2.6.
 Be prepared to answer questions over this reading.